 - Metropolitan Pier and Exposition Authority (MPEA) Food and Beverage Tax

-- Special County Retailers’ Occupation Tax for Public Safety, Public Facilities, and Transportation
+- Special County Retailers’ Occupation Tax for Public Safety, Public Facilities, Mental Health, Substance Abuse, and Transportation

 - County School Facility Tax